glowredman/ReSiever/README.md

 # ReSiever
-Fixes Ex Nihilo's NEI Handlers to work with the GTNH fork of NEI
+Fixes Ex Nihilo's and ThermalExpansion's NEI Handlers to work with the GTNH fork of NEI